Foundations: The Three Phases of AFL

 - Defence: Pressure rating, intercepts, intercept chains, defensive-50 entries conceded

-- Contest: Stoppage win %, clearance source, ground-ball wins, mid-to-forward connection rate
+- Contest: Stoppage win %, clearance source, territory metres for and against from clearance.

-- Cross-phase: Magic Margin (territory and contest dominance vs actual scoreboard) — the single best "are we actually controlling this game?" indicator
+- Cross-phase: Magic Margin (territory and contest dominance vs actual scoreboard) and time in forward half — the single best "are we actually controlling this game?" indicators

 Why this frame matters